yreaction/JBDatePicker/README.md

 ///Determines the shape that is used to indicate a selected date.
 Defaults to a circular shape. var selectionShape: JBSelectionShape { return .roundedRect }

+///Font to be used in dayLabel.
+Defaults to systemFont of a regular size. var fontForDayLabel: JBFont { return JBFont(name: "Avenir", size: .medium) }

+///Font to be used in the bar which shows the 'mon' to 'sun' labels (weekdaysView).
+Defaults to systemFont of a regular size. var fontForWeekDaysViewText: JBFont { return JBFont(name: "Avenir", size: .medium) }

-///color of any date label text that falls within the presented month var colorForDayLabelInMonth: UIColor { return UIColor of choice }
+///Color of any date label text that falls within the presented month var colorForDayLabelInMonth: UIColor { return UIColor of choice }

-///color of any date label text that falls out of the presented month and is part of the next or previous (but not presented) month var colorForDayLabelOutOfMonth: UIColor { return UIColor of choice }
+///Color of any date label text that falls out of the presented month and is part of the next or previous (but not presented) month var colorForDayLabelOutOfMonth: UIColor { return UIColor of choice }

-///color of the 'today' date label text var colorForCurrentDay: UIColor { return UIColor of choice }
+///Color of the 'today' date label text var colorForCurrentDay: UIColor { return UIColor of choice }

-///color of any label text that is selected var colorForSelelectedDayLabel: UIColor { return UIColor of choice }
+///Color of any label text that is selected var colorForSelelectedDayLabel: UIColor { return UIColor of choice }

-///color of the bar which shows the 'mon' to 'sun' labels.
+///Color of the bar which shows the 'mon' to 'sun' labels.
 Defaults to green. var colorForWeekDaysViewBackground: UIColor { return UIColor of choice }

-///color of the labels in the WeekdaysView bar that say 'mon' to 'sun'.
+///Color of the labels in the WeekdaysView bar that say 'mon' to 'sun'.
 Defaults to white. var colorForWeekDaysViewText: UIColor { return UIColor of choice }

-///color of the selection circle for dates that aren't today var colorForSelectionCircleForOtherDate: UIColor { return UIColor of choice }
+///Color of the selection circle for dates that aren't today var colorForSelectionCircleForOtherDate: UIColor { return UIColor of choice }

-///color of the selection circle for today var colorForSelectionCircleForToday: UIColor { return UIColor of choice }
+///Color of the selection circle for today var colorForSelectionCircleForToday: UIColor { return UIColor of choice }

-///color of the semi selected selection circle (that shows on a long press) var colorForSemiSelectedSelectionCircle: UIColor { return UIColor of choice }
+///Color of the semi selected selection circle (that shows on a long press) var colorForSemiSelectedSelectionCircle: UIColor { return UIColor of choice }
 ```